 Other side effects of Metamucil are vomiting, rectal bleeding, severe constipation, and stomach pain.

 The severe side effects of Metamucil are esophageal obstruction and intestinal obstruction due to dehydration.
 This works by forming a semi-solid mass to push blocked stool through the digestive tract.
-This blockage can cause choking and severe abdominal discomfort.
+This intestinal blockage in dogs can cause choking and severe abdominal discomfort.

 It is vital that your dog has access to water and is hydrated well during Metamucil administration.
 This is because the drug absorbs water in the intestine to help form the size and moisture of the stool.
 Thus, lack of water would cause a visit to the ER when it wasn’t planned.